strapi/strapi/CONTRIBUTING.md

 ### Individual contribution

-In order to accept your pull request, you need to submit a Contributor License Agreement (CLA).
+You need to sign a Contributor License Agreement (CLA) to accept your pull request.
 You only need to do this once.
-If you are submitting a pull request for the first time, you can complete your CLA [here](https://cla.strapi.io/strapi/strapi) or submit a pull request and our CLA bot will automatically ask you to sign before merging the pull request.
+If you submit a pull request for the first time, you can complete your CLA [here](https://cla.strapi.io/strapi/strapi), or our CLA bot will automatically ask you to sign before merging the pull request.

 ### Company contribution

-If you are making contributions to our repositories on behalf of your company, then we will need a Corporate Contributor License Agreement (CLA) signed.
-In order to do that, please contact us at [contributions@strapi.io](mailto:contributions@strapi.io).
+If you make contributions to our repositories on behalf of your company, we will need a Corporate Contributor License Agreement (CLA) signed.
+To do that, please get in touch with us at [contributions@strapi.io](mailto:contributions@strapi.io).

 ## Documentation